 Be willing to navigate uncertainty and discomfort: Being on the road will challenge you in expected and unexpected ways.
 Be open to the opportunities for growth that these challenges bring and to learning from your teammates, entrepreneurs, and others you meet along the way.

-If this sounds like you, you’re three steps away from becoming an MBAx Fellow.
+If this sounds like you, you’re three steps away from hitting the road.

-You’ll spend March, April, May, and June working with us to plan your team’s journey — selecting a route, the entrepreneurs you’ll work with, and getting to the heart of the biggest questions that they’re asking about their business.
-We’ll also connect you with mentors, business and political leaders, and creative catalysts from around the world that will be your network on the ground during the summer and beyond.
+Once you have your team, you’ll spend the months leading up to the summer planning your team’s journey — selecting a route, the entrepreneurs you’ll work with, and getting to the heart of the biggest questions that they’re asking about their business.
+You’ll also connect you with mentors, business and political leaders, and creative catalysts from around the world that will be your network on the ground during the summer and beyond.

 Each week, you’ll partner with a visionary entrepreneur to work through their biggest challenge or opportunity, engage with the change-makers of each community you visit, and share your story on the MBAxAmerica blog and national media outlets.